overte-org/overte/scripts/communityScripts/armored-chat/README.md

 # Armored Chat

-1. What is Armored Chat (AC) and what AC is not
+1. What is Armored Chat
 2. User manual
     - Installation
     - Settings